vangpeter06/Capstone-proposal-/README.md

 * React
 * React Native
 * React Expo
+* React Stack
-* Firebase/ Firestore
+* React Navigation
+* Ant design expo
+* React Native AsyncStorage
-*
+* Xcode simulator

 ## Description

-_This is a React Native app build with expo and firebase.
-This application is for dog breeders that keeps track of stud clients information. _
+_This is a React Native app build with expo and React Native AsyncStorage.
+This application is for dog breeders that keeps track of stud clients information or just for note taking._

 ## Setup/Installation Requirements